 - Involves lawyers in committee project/program development and implementation;

 - Enhances participants’ leadership, decision-making, and problem-solving skills; and

 - Promotes and fosters the benefits of diversity and inclusion in the legal profession as a whole.

 DLA participants will become members of a Section committee or task force, engage in substantive work, and be paired with a mentor from the Section’s experienced leaders.
 In addition, DLA representatives are expected to attend the Fall and Winter leadership meetings and the Section’s Annual Conference during each year of the Program.
-Maximum reimbursement is $2,000 per year per individual to attend these meetings.*
+Maximum reimbursement is $2,000 per year per individual to attend these in-person meetings.*

 *Reimbursement includes lowest available coach airfare, a per diem toward lodging, and ground transportation.
 The Section does not reimburse individuals who are entitled to reimbursement from their firms, employers, or a third party.